 There is also a limited supply of Bitcoins.
 Unlike gold which can be continuously discovered and mined, adding approximately 2% to the gold supply per year, only 21 million Bitcoins will ever exist.
 One of the reasons Bitcoin prices are continuously increasing is that 90% of Bitcoins have already been mined.
-There are not many Bitcoins left.
+There are not many Bitcoins left to be created.

 Because of this, an investment into Bitcoin is likely grow over long periods of time.
 The downside of investing in Bitcoin is that the prices can be volatile in the short-run and there is a lack of regulation.